 - You supply info about who (or what) you’d like me to draw.

-- I dream up at least 3 dramatic compositions with a cost for each and you choose the one you like the best.
+- I dream up some dramatic compositions with a cost for each and you choose the one you like the best.

 - You supply photographs (please see guidelines below).